 On May 13, 2008, the citizens of Norman voted on and approved a temporary 7-year, one-half percent (0.5%) Public Safety Sales Tax (PSST I) in order to increase the number of police officers and firefighters, and to construct and equip two new fire stations.
-The sales tax began October 1, 2008 and will terminate on September 30, 2015.
+The sales tax began October 1, 2008 and terminated on September 30, 2015.
 The City received its first sales tax remittance from the Oklahoma Tax Commission on December 18, 2008.

-As of June 30, 2016, a total of \$64,958,904 has been collected from the PSST since its inception.
-An additional \$2,844,684 has been collected from the related Public Safety Use Tax (a sales tax levied on purchases made outside of the city for use within the city).
-Interest earned from investing the taxes have earned the PSST Fund an additional \$367,066.
-Total expenditures to date from PSST funds are \$66,921,322 (See Appendix E for a revenue and expenditure analysis by month).
+As of June 30, 2016, a total of \$74,142,473 has been collected from the PSST since its inception.
+An additional \$3,298,757 has been collected from the related Public Safety Use Tax (a sales tax levied on purchases made outside of the city for use within the city).
+Interest earned from investing the taxes have earned the PSST Fund an additional \$447,158.
+Total expenditures to date from PSST funds are \$81,303,180 (See Appendix E for a revenue and expenditure analysis by month).

 As mentioned earlier in this report, on April 1, 2014 a special election was held in the City of Norman providing for the permanent extension of the one half of one percent (.5%) public safety sales tax beginning October 1, 2015.
 The proposition was approved and is called PSST II.
-On March 10, 2015, City Council approved Resolution R-1415-91 approving the incurrence of indebtedness and authorized the issuance of a Public Safety Sales Tax Revenue note in the amount of \$22,825,000.
-This amount is shown on the FYE 2015 Financial Report in the Appendix as "Bond Proceeds" revenue.

 With the approval of the PSST permanent extension, Ordinance O-1314-33 was also approved.
 This Ordinance specifically states what the PSST II revenues can and will be used for.
-The Ordinance directed that funding for the 71 personnel added to the City public safety workforce by the PSST I be made permanent; 19 personnel be added over a period of four years (13 police officers to staff a School Resource Officer program; 4 additional Dispatchers; and 2 Emergency Vehicle Mechanics); and a program to replace or acquire Critical Public Safety Capital Facility Needs be implemented.
+The Ordinance directed that funding for the 71 personnel added to the City public safety workforce by the PSST I be made permanent; 19 personnel be added over a period of four years (13 police officers to staff a School Resource Officer program; 4 additional Dispatchers; and 2 Emergency Vehicle Mechanics); and a program to replace or acquire Critical Public Safety Capital Facility Needs be implemented (See Appendix G for the original PSST II project, equipment and personnel plan).
 The Critical Public Safety Capital Needs were identified, in priority order, as follows: